Donna Vekić: 2023: Monterrey Open title, Australian Open quarterfinals

 Vekić started her 2023 season at the 2023 United Cup, where she represented Croatia.
-She won all three of her matches in straight sets including a win over french player Alize Cornet.
+She won all three of her matches in straight sets including a win over French player Alizé Cornet.
 After the United Cup she entered the Australian Open ranked No. 64.
-There she defeated Oksana Selekhmeteva, 18th seed Liudmila Samsonova, Nuria Parrizas-Diaz and Linda Fruhvirtova to reach her first Australian Open quarterfinal.
-There she lost to the eventual champion, Aryna Sabalenka, in straight sets.
-As a result, she moved up 30 places in the rankings and re-entered the top 40 at world No. 33 on 30 January 2023.
+There she defeated Oksana Selekhmeteva, 18th seed Liudmila Samsonova, Nuria Parrizas-Diaz and Linda Fruhvirtová to reach her first Australian Open quarterfinal.
+She lost to the eventual champion, Aryna Sabalenka, in straight sets.
+As a result, she moved up 30 places in the rankings and re-entered the top 40, at world No. 33 on 30 January 2023.

-Vekić won her fourth career title defeating top seed Caroline Garcia in three tight sets at the Abierto GNP Seguros in Monterrey, Mexico.
-The victory was her first Top 10 win of the season and first title since 2021.
+Vekić won her fourth career title defeating top seed Caroline Garcia in three tight sets at the Monterrey Open in Mexico.
+The victory was her first top-ten win of the season and first title since 2021.
 As a result, she returned to the top 25 on 6 March 2023.
+Five days later, she lost early to Lesia Tsurenko at Indian Wells in a three-set match where she refused a handshake from her opponent.